 Blast at Afghan news agency kills dozens in Kabul

 Dozens are dead in an attack on a news agency in Kabul.
-Ryan Brooks reports.
+Rosanna Philpott reports.

 Share